LENAPE ELEMENTARY SCHOOL

 Parents/Guardians picking up their children before 3:00 must come to the front door to sign them out and pick them up.
 A note should be sent with your child in the morning indicating that they will be picked up and by whom.
 (Please be aware that your child cannot be picked up by anyone other than you or the person(s) designated on the Emergency Information form without specific written permission from you, and a valid ID.)

 Please appreciate the fact that our instructional day does not end until 3:25.
 The elementary curriculum is packed – every minute counts, including end-of-day wrap-ups.
 Students will not be called from class prior to 3:20.

 To assist in ensuring that students are dropped at appropriate places, bus passes or notes requesting to change the designated drop off spot must be received the morning of the change.
 If there is a need to make a change after your child has left for school, please call the main office prior to 1:30pm that day.
 Please do not rely solely on communicating this information with the classroom teacher.
 Adhering to this request will assist us to minimizing the confusion at the end of the day.

-Families will be receiving their bus route information from our transportation department.
+Families will be receiving their bus route information from our transportation department in late August.